This article has been reviewed by tax expert Erica Gellerman, CPA.

-One of the most popular small business tax credits available is the small business health care tax credit.
+A popular small business tax credit available is the small business health care tax credit.
 Small business owners that provide small business health insurance to their employees can claim this credit by filling out IRS Form 8941.
 In this article, we’ll provide Form 8941 instructions so you can correctly file this small business health care credit form in order to claim the most tax credit possible.

 But first, let’s learn a bit more about IRS Form 8941 and the small business health care tax credit.